rollingcoconut/hadoopExprOnGeni/README.txt

 	You will be prompted to download the following linux tools: bc, httpd (and dependencies), bzip2.
 	You should download the tools for the experiment to work as expcted.
 NOTE: You will also be asked if you want to start the machine's webserver.
-		You should if you want to see your results optimized via HTTP, but it is not necessary.
+	You should in order to see your results optimized in HTTP.
-		You can always turn machines web server on by typing: sudo serverice httpd start
+	If you choose not to turn it on you can always turn it on later by typing: sudo serverice httpd start

 5. Become the hadoop user, cd to /home/hadoop, and execute hadoopStart.sh